US troops in Syria come under fire as Turkey ramps up offensive | The China Post

 Aksoy said the Turkish operation would proceed “with determination” in fighting “terrorist organizations” that are a threat to Turkey’s national security.

-Kurdish forces in northern Syria have been a US partner in the fight against IS, but Turkey considers them to be terrorists.
+Kurdish forces in northern Syria have been a US partner in the fight against the jihadi group “Islamic State,” but Turkey considers them to be terrorists linked to a Kurdish insurgency at home.

 Every day, DW’s editors send out a selection of the day’s hard news and quality feature journalism.
 You can sign up to receive it directly here.